dgattey/factorio_music_generator/README.md

 process with 200 files).
 The files are split up in the `source` folder for a bit better organization (though it could use some work).
 Feel free to use it, take it, change it, and let's have fun playing Factorio with more music!

+This project uses Commitlint, Prettier, ESLint, Husky, and semantic-release to handle all the formatting, linting, and releases!
+Proudly open source.